 Some people find that their symptoms are worse in cold and damp weather, during times of stress, or when they try to do too much.

-Doctors diagnose fibromyalgia based on two things:
+Doctors diagnose fibromyalgia based on:

 Before the diagnosis, your